img-pro/bandwidth-saver/README.md

 ## Overview

 WordPress images often load slowly, especially on shared hosting.
-Setting up a real CDN usually means editing DNS records, configuring Cloudflare, or dealing with complex caching rules.
-Most site owners just want faster images without the technical overhead.
+Large sites with thousands of images can grind to a halt without a CDN.
+But setting up Cloudflare usually means editing DNS records, configuring caching rules, and navigating technical steps that many site owners prefer to avoid.

 **Bandwidth Saver** solves this by delivering your existing WordPress images through Cloudflare's global edge network.
 No DNS changes.
 No Cloudflare account needed.
 No configuration.
 Just activate and go.

-Your images stay on your server.
-Your Media Library stays the same.
-If anything goes wrong, WordPress automatically loads the original images.
-You can disable the plugin anytime and your site instantly goes back to normal.
+Safe to try on any site.
+Does not touch your database or existing files.
+You can disable it at any time and your site instantly returns to normal.
+If Cloudflare ever has an issue, WordPress automatically loads your original images.

 ## How It Works